-Maximizing printer output for production of PPE in response the COVID-19 crisis¶
+6.2.
+Maximizing printer output for PPE production in response the COVID-19 crisis

 The default settings for most slicers are optimized for finished results with a 0.40mm nozzle.
 Your hotend can push a lot more filament with a larger nozzle.

 These notes are intended to maximize printer output for production of Personal Protective Equipment (PPE) in response to the ongoing COVID-19 crisis.
 These settings are meant to maximize output with little regard for finish, but an emphasis on part strength and reducing print times using consumer-class Fused Filament Fabrication (FFF) 3D printers.

 I’m a big believer in openly sharing and disseminating information.
 Until recently, I have been participating in the MA group of the Masks for Docs PPE printing effort.
 As need for protective shields has dropped off, I was looking forward to participating in the announced shift to printing respirators.
 Unfortunately, the group leadership has elected to pull an Animal Farm move and is refusing to share information on the upcoming design with other participants, moving to a closed source and need-to-know approach.
 The intent seems to be to present the design as fait accompli with no outside input or consideration of individual printing challenges or concerns.
 As such, I am unable to produce any documentation on how to prepare for or print these designs.
 I have withdrawn from the MA group but can still be reached on the MFD Slack channel for the time being.
 I will continue to focus on other prints here and encourage others to share information openly.
 If your group starts focusing on vanity projects, move on.